tudaykrishna/Day2/README.md

 # Day2
-# About section of the page in the feature/about-page branch
+# About section of the "tried chnages" page in the feature/about-page branch